 Select the appropriate needle size.
 Sewing machine needle sizes are listed by size and measurement (in mm x 100 above the scarf).
 For example, a #12 (80) is a small needle while a #22 (140) is a very large needle.
 Needle size is directly associated with the type of material being sewn.
 In general, the heavier or thicker the material, the larger the needle you’ll need.
 Remember sewing machine needle sizes are the complete opposite of hand sewing needle sizes!

-Sailrite has compiled a Thread & Needle Recommendation Chart PDF that lists a variety of materials and gives our best suggestions on needle and thread types and sizes.
+Sailrite has compiled a Thread and Needle Recommendation Guide PDF, if you search (#300032XHT) at Sailrite.com, that lists a variety of materials and gives our best suggestions on needle and thread types and sizes.

-High quality sewing machine needle are available at www.sailrite.com.
+High quality sewing machine needle are available at Sailrite.com.